 No contribution maximums: You can choose to offer as much or as little as you’d like to employees in the form of monthly allowances.

 No employee size restrictions: Worth mentioning again-unlike QSEHRA, there are no company size restrictions, meaning businesses of all sizes can participate.

-The cons of ICHRA
+Disadvantages of ICHRA Plans: The cons of ICHRA

+It wouldn't be an ICHRA pros and cons post without listing some cons.
 Obviously, we see great potential for ICHRA, but there are a few negatives to consider:

 Spouse group plans excluded: Employees participating on a spouse's group plan (from another employer) cannot participate in ICHRA.
 To participate in ICHRA, employees will have to purchase individual health insurance or be enrolled in Medicare Part A+B or Part C.

 Sharing plans excluded: The regulations were pretty clear on this one- sharing plans like Medi-Share, Samaritan Ministries, and Liberty Health Share are excluded from being reimbursed through ICHRA.

 Lack of integration with TRICARE: Individual coverage HRAs may not be integrated with TRICARE.
 TRICARE individuals need to purchase a separate ICHRA compliant plan from the individual marketplace to participate in ICHRA.

 If ICHRA is affordable, no premium tax credits: If your ICHRA is considered “affordable,” employees don’t have the option to choose whether to receive ICHRA reimbursements or opt out and take advantage of their tax credit.
 They will not be eligible to receive tax credits if offered an affordable ICHRA.